yilmazgun/automated-liquidity-management-for-DEXes/README.md

 4. Auditing
 Code and smart contracts should be audited by independent auditors before use in mainnet.

+## Why Choose Liquidity Manager Bot?
+1. Optimized Yields:
+Automatic liquidity rebalancing maximizes yields by precisely controlling prices and minimizing impermanent loss.

+2. Enhanced Security:
+Robust protection against MEV attacks ensures that your funds remain secure in a highly competitive DeFi landscape.

+3. Scalability and Flexibility:
+With support for multiple blockchains, our bot is suitable for managing liquidity across major platforms and niche projects alike.

+4. Transparency and Control:
+A real-time dashboard offers full visibility into operations, crucial for maintaining trust in the DeFi market.

 ## 🌐 Example scenarios
 - Scenario 1: Token launch